 - Beef Meal

-Wildology uses a modest range of high-quality meat and fish ingredients.
-This includes most of the staples of the industry such as Chicken, Turkey, Beef, and Salmon.
+This range of high-quality meat ingredients includes most of the staples of the industry, such as Chicken, Turkey, Beef, and Salmon.

 Other Notable Ingredients

 Ocean Fish Meal is an average-quality fish ingredient.
-It can be a positive addition as it does provide animal protein to a pet’s diet which is more advantageous than plant-based protein.
+It can be a positive addition as it does provide animal protein to a pet’s diet, which is more advantageous than plant-based protein.

-However, the fact that it is very vague and there isn’t clarity on which fish are present makes it a step below other fish meals.
-Learn more about Ocean Fish Meal in our article Ocean Fish Meal In Dog Food.
+However, the fact that it is very vague, and there isn’t clarity on which fish are present makes it a step below other fish meals.

 Potato Protein is found in one of Wildology’s recipes.
 Potato Protein is a Potato By-product and is considered a low-quality ingredient.

 Learn more about Potato Protein and other Potato By-products in our article Potatoes, Potato Protein & Potato Starch in Dog Food.